agimus-project/winter-school-2023/sim1_rigid_body/README.md

 * Forward and inverse dynamic algorithms
 * Analytical derivatives of forward and inverse dynamics

-## Tutorial

-* 1_geometry_and_dynamics.ipynb : introduction to the Pinocchio framework
-* 2_derivatives.ipynb: introduction to the analytical derivatives of forward and inverse dynamics

 ## Requirements

 You can go ahead and install all the required packages using conda.